 In responding to the pandemic, our local communities mobilised as individuals, neighbours, friends, volunteers, community groups and local businesses.
-This shows us that rebalancing our relationship with our local people can be achieved.
+This demonstrates that we can rebalance our relationship with local communities in the delivery of care and support.
 Given the right tools and support, our communities can design and implement their own local solutions to improve health and wellbeing, without our long-term involvement.

-5. Our bridging strategic plan
+Our bridging strategic plan

-As a result of the worldwide Covid19 pandemic, the Partnership has developed a one-year bridging plan, to extend our strategic plan, Let's deliver care together, found on our website at NAHSCP Strategic Plan 2018-21.
+As a result of the worldwide Covid19 pandemic, the Partnership has developed a one-year bridging plan, to build on our strategic plan, Let's deliver care together, found on our website at NAHSCP Strategic Plan 2018-21.

-This bridging plan approach was agreed by Scottish Government, to meet our legislative requirements and aligns our strategic planning timetable, with the other 30 Health & Social Care Partnerships across Scotland.
+This bridging plan approach was agreed by Scottish Government, to meet our legislative requirements and aligns our strategic planning timetable, with many other IJBs across scotland.
 Our new Strategic Commissioning plan, which will be our third, will be produced on the 1st April 2022.